 SaMD companies should have a good Quality Management System incorporated into the development process to ensure compliance with any regulation.
 The chosen QMS platform should be capable of compliance with regulatory requirements like the FDA 21 CFR Part 820 and ISO 13485:2016.

 Any misstep in the direction can lead to severe consequences with your application getting banned being only the tipping point.
-Noting the cruciality, it is advised that you should partner with a knowledgeable mHealth app development company who works alongside medical practitioners who understand these regulations and compliances to their entirety.
+Noting the cruciality, it is advised that you should partner with a custom healthcare software development company who works alongside medical practitioners who understand these regulations and compliances to their entirety.

 FAQs About SaMD